MHD-GDev/LlamaGen.nvim/README.md

 ## Usage

-Use command `Gen` to generate text based on predefined and customizable prompts.
+Use command `llamagen` to generate text based on predefined and customizable prompts.

 Example key maps: